Diffuse interface approach to oxygen transport and metabolism under blood flow dynamics in microcirculations: Results

 We use a numerical experiment to investigate the effect of discretization for the advection term.
 To validate numerical results, we solve a diffusion problem in different frameworks of motion, with Lagrangian and Eulerian descriptions.
 A spherical capsule with radius $a=3$ $\mu$m is located in a straight tube with a diameter of $d=10$ $\mu$m in a cuboid domain $L_x=128$ $\mu$m, $L_y=32$ $\mu$m and $L_z=25.6$ $\mu$m.
 The straight tube is aligned parallel to the $x$ direction and the outside region is set to the tissue phase.
 If we consider a spatially uniform transport velocity for all phases ($\Omega_1$, $\Omega_2$, and $\Omega_3$), the result becomes the same as that without the velocity field.
 Although such cases are not distinguished in a physical sense, numerical treatments are very different with or without the velocity field because the interface is moving or fixed in the Eulerian mesh system used in this study.

 Figures~\ref{fig:validation_moving}(a) and \ref{fig:validation_moving}(b) show snapshots of the numerical results for $c$ without the velocity (i.e., fixed interface) and with an $x$-wisely uniform velocity $U=0.8$ mm/s (i.e., moving interface), where the periodic boundary condition is imposed on the domain edges in the $x$ direction.
 The overall profiles are in good agreement with each other, and the oxygen transport into the tissue phase is well captured in the case with the moving interface.
 Figures~\ref{fig:validation_moving}(c) and \ref{fig:validation_moving}(d) compare axial profiles in both the stream-wise $x$ and span-wise $z$ directions for $c$ and $s$ at $t=0.16$ s (after one period) for the fixed and moving interfaces.
 The results in panel (c) are shown as a function of the relative coordinate system based on the centroid of the spherical capsule, $x_c$.
 The results for the moving interface capture the jumps for $c$ and $s$ across the phase interface; however the profile is slightly diffusive around the capsule interface in the $x$ direction (Fig.~\ref{fig:validation_moving}(c)) and a small amount of dissipation is observed inside the capsule phase.
 Despite this, the dissipation level of oxygen concentration $c$ is acceptable up to $t=0.16$ s, which is a reasonable time period to discuss phenomena in capillary networks.
+In addition, it was demonstrated that, within the mixture formulation, evaluating the diffusion coefficient using the harmonic average yields superior accuracy compared to the arithmetic average (\ref{appendixA}).